 Jutting out of the Med like an impregnable fortress, Corsica resembles a miniature continent, with astounding geographical diversity.
 Within half an hour, the landscape morphs from glittering bays, glitzy coastal cities and fabulous beaches to sawtooth peaks, breathtaking valleys, dense forests and enigmatic hilltop villages.
-The scenery that unfurls along the island’s crooked roads will have you constantly stopping to whip out your camera.
+Holidays in Corsica will therefore be incredibly varied: from hiking and canyoning to working your tan, enjoying a leisurely cruise, delving into the island’s rich history and sampling local specialities.

 Though Corsica has officially been part of France for over 200 years, it feels different from the mainland in everything from customs and cuisine to language and character, and that’s part of its appeal.
 Locals love talking about their Corsican identity so plenty of engaging evenings await, especially if the holy trilogy of food, wine and melodious Corsican music are involved.